mge15/shopping-cart/README.md

 Here is the [project description](https://github.com/prof-rossetti/intro-to-python/blob/master/projects/shopping-cart/README.md)

+Attribution: Most of the instructions included in this Read Me File are from the "Shopping Cart" Project Instructions and associated further exploration challenge instructions.

 ## Setup
 # Repo Setup

-Use the GitHub online interface to create a new remote project repository called  "shopping-cart".
-When prompted by the GitHub online interface, add a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
+Create a new remote project repository on GitHub called  "shopping-cart".
+When prompted, add a "README.md" file and a Python-flavored ".gitignore" file during the repo creation process.
 After this process is complete, you should be able to view the repo on GitHub at an address like  https://github.com/YOUR_USERNAME/shopping-cart.

 After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.